 What you need to do in order to rehabilitate the muscle is stretch, focus on strengthening exercises, and even a bit of an aerobic exercise that helps get oxygen flowing into the area.
 It is important to do this gently, of course, but keeping active with the muscle a bit will help to make sure that it doesn’t stiffen up.

 If you do aerobic exercises with glutes, it will encourage the area to continue healing.
 Recommended exercises for this include doing full squats or running on an incline.
-You can also use kinesiology tape over the area pain while you exercise.
+You can also use kinesiology tape over the area pain while you exercise; here are some good kinesiology tape options.

 Glute Exercises for Recovery